 There are weekly special assemblies when we celebrate Children's academic and personal achievements with the whole school community.
-Personal achievements are celebrated on a Friday during our Golden Stars assembly, followed by 'afternoon tea' with the head teacher.
-Our 'Best Learner' from each class is celebrated on a Thursday when learning and academic successes and efforts are shared with the child's class and head teacher.
+Personal achievements are celebrated on a Thursday during our Golden Stars assembly, followed by 'afternoon tea' with the head teacher on Friday.
 Certificates are awarded for the children to take home.